 Join the VIP and be ready for some extra perks with us.
-You will receive a free Plant of the month for each month starting in March and continuing through December.
+You will receive a free Plant of the month for each month starting in March and continuing through November.

-You will also receive the free Grasshopper VIP T-shirt to let everyone know that you belong to our elite group!
+You will also receive the Grasshopper VIP T-shirt to let everyone know that you belong to our elite group!

 Additionally, any VIP has anytime access to Annie (me) for all plant and horticultural related questions.

 Check out the VIP page to see what plants will be waiting for you and to sign up.
-Cost is only $30.00 per year.
+Cost is only $45.00 per year.

 The Nanking cherry, though not native is still worthy of a place in the wildlife garden.
 These bushes reach around 10' tall.
 The attractive flowers produce sweet-tart cherries in the summer which are loved by birds and humans.

 Two plants are required for pollination and should be placed in full sun.

 Nanking cherries are drought tolerant and cold hardy down to zone 2.